IBOPE: Top-rated programs

-Divisions
+Legacy Divisions

-IBOPE Group is composed of four major businesses: IBOPE Media, IBOPE Inteligência, IBOPE Educação and IBOPE Ambiental.
-Additionally, IBOPE Group works together with partners through strategic partnerships.
-IBOPE Media is responsible for media research, advertising investment and consumption habits and offers a broad product line that meets the needs of media, advertising agencies and advertisers in 14 Latin American countries.

-IBOPE Inteligência provides market, behavior, brand, public opinion and internet research, used by clients to develop business strategies in organization, marketing and products development.
+IBOPE Inteligência supplied market, behavior, brand, public opinion and internet research, used by clients to develop business strategies in organization, marketing and products development.
 Additionally, many organizations use research to broaden innovation.
-Research by IBOPE Inteligência gets at the root of issues, offering clients customized and attractive solutions to any business challenge.
-In addition to Brazil, the company has offices in Argentina, Chile, México, Puerto Rico and the United States, where IBOPE acquired the American company Zogby International, based in Utica, New York.
-IBOPE Zogby was subsequently closed at the end of 2012.

-IBOPE Educação is in the market of executive education, training professionals involved in strategic decision making.
-It integrates in its academic content current and exclusive information from the Group, maximizing the potential of contributions to achieving results.
+IBOPE Educação was in the market of executive education, training professionals involved in strategic decision making.
+It integrated in its academic content current and exclusive information from the Group, maximizing the potential of contributions to achieving results.